42-AI/bootcamp_python/day00/day00.md

 ## General rules

 - The norm : during this pool you will follow the Pep8 standards https://www.python.org/dev/peps/pep-0008/
-- Forbidden functions : eval.
+- Forbidden functions : eval, ...

 ## Helper